Short story by Michael Botur

 ‘Your brother, dude.
 I can’t start the lesson til I’m 100 percent sure of his name.
 They gave me this little attendance register I’m supposed to fill out.
 Yo!
 Older Bro!
 Are.
 You.
 Neb-yot?’

-‘He not my brother,’ young Berhanu says quickly, lowering his can and glaring at the couch-king.
+‘He cousin, not brother,’ young Berhanu says quickly, lowering his can and glaring at the couch-king.

 Instantly the older boy, Nebeyat, is on his feet.
 He leans his forehead into yours.
 This guy is huuuge.
 Even though he’s slim, his gravity bends the air.
 Big shoulders.
 Good knuckles.
 A fighter’s body.

-‘I no want light on this Oromo, this man,’ he booms, pointing at his cousin.
+‘I no am want light on this Oromo, this child,’ he booms, pointing at his cousin.
 Then he thumbs his chest and says, ‘THIS man, me?
 This man Amhara.’

 ‘That’s your name, or… I don’t understand, sorry… ?’